 The aim of this year’s conference was to present the most current clinical and laboratory research findings, foster collaborations between experts and trainees, educate the public, and strategize next steps to better understand and treat optic disc drusen.
 The event also highlighted other eye diseases studied across the ophthalmology department.

-Vinit Mahajan M.D., Ph.D., associate professor and vice chair of ophthalmology research, said, “It was great to get all our scientists together for this conference, and Dr. Liao gets credit for creating a highly collaborative program that broadly impacts vision research."
+Vinit Mahajan M.D., Ph.D., professor and vice chair of ophthalmology research, said, “It was great to get all our scientists together for this conference, and Dr. Liao gets credit for creating a highly collaborative program that broadly impacts vision research."
 The Mahajan lab team is working to help identify molecular genetic biomarkers of optic disc drusen and translate their findings into the development of gene and small-molecule therapies.

 Lab members Elena Wang, Caitlin Kunchur, Soo Hyeon Lee, Luis Sabbage, Joel Franco, Jennifer Vu, Young Joo Sun, and Teja Chemudupati were in attendance.